-The National Health Council (NHC) envisions a society in which all people have access to quality health care that respects personal goals and aspirations, and is designed around the patient experience to promote their best possible health outcomes.
-One of the biggest barriers to access is the rising cost of care, especially for the more than 133 million Americans with chronic diseases and disabilities.
+The National Health Council (NHC) envisions a society in which all people have access to quality health care that respects personal goals and aspirations, and is designed around the health outcomes most important to patients.
+One of the biggest barriers to access is the rising cost of care, especially for the more than 160 million American with chronic diseases and disabilities.

+The NHC is committed to increasing access to sustainable, affordable, high-value care through personalized care management.
+We do not support policies that achieve savings if they negatively impact patient safety, quality, or access to care.
+The NHC updated these policies in March 2019 to reflect changes in the policy landscape since the original analysis and document were published.
 First and foremost, any effort designed to reduce health care costs must be predicated on value.
 Over the course of the last several years, we have seen a growing interest in and debate around defining value.
-However, many of those discussions have not adequately included patients, and value has to be defined from the patient perspective.
-As multi-stakeholder consensus on measuring and assessing value is achieved, we will be able to better assess cost savings and the impact of health care.
+However, many of those discussions have not adequately included patients, and value must be defined from the patient perspective.
+As multi- stakeholder consensus on measuring and assessing value is achieved, we will be able to better assess cost savings and the impact of health care.

 Promote high-value care;